Perfect Pairings & Recipes for

 • Harmonious Flavours Of Raisin

-Just as our analysis revealed that raisin and cinnamonic notes combine harmoniously, we can identify the full profile of flavours that harmonise with each of the notes present in raisin.
-For instance, the violic notes of raisin are strongly associated with vinegary and coriander flavours.
+Just as our analysis revealed that raisin and cinnamonic notes combine harmoniously, we can identify the full profile of flavours that harmonise with each of the flavours present in raisin.
+For instance, the violic flavours of raisin are strongly associated with vinegary and coriander notes.

-The notes linked to the various accents of raisin can be seen highlighted in the pink bars below.
+The notes complementary to the various notes of raisin can be seen highlighted in the pink bars below.

 Flavour Profile Of Raisin And Its Complementary Flavour Notes